vivid-planet/comet-brevo-module/.changeset/selfish-years-think.md

 Remove `scope` from `BrevoConfig` database migration in module

-Add database migration for adding individual `scope` columns to `BrevoConfig` instead.
+A custom database migration must be created in the project to add individual `scope` columns to `BrevoConfig`.